-NOTE 15 - SETTLEMENT AGREEMENT AND RELEASE
+NOTE 14 - SETTLEMENT AGREEMENT AND RELEASE

-The City of North Charleston ("North Charleston") and the North Charleston Sewer District ("Sewer District") agreed to sign a Settlement Agreement and Release (the "Agreement") to settle and release six civil actions in which North Charleston or the Sewer District were the plaintiff and the Division was the defendant in December 2012 with an effective date of March 2013.
+The City of North Charleston ("North Charleston") and the North Charleston Sewer District ("Sewer District") signed a Settlement Agreement and Release (the "Agreement") to settle and release six civil actions in which North Charleston or the Sewer District were the plaintiff and the Division was the defendant in December 2012 with an effective date of March 2013.
 The Agreement was necessary to obtain land for the Division to plan and construct a Navy Base Intermodal Facility on the former Navy Base.
 The terms of the agreement included the following:

 - 1. The Division paid North Charleston \$8,000,000 to mitigate rail access impacts with the last of the 4 installments paid in March 2016. - 2.
-The Division assumed approximately \$6,500,000 in TIF Bonds for the Navy Base Redevelopment Project.
-See Note 16 for more information. - 3.
+The Division assumed \$6,360,000 in TIF Bonds for the Navy Base Redevelopment Project.
+See Note 15 for more information. - 3.
 The Division transferred to North Charleston certain buildings and land on the former Navy Yard as soon as practicable after the effective date. - 4.
 North Charleston transferred to the Division certain buildings and land on the former Navy Yard as soon as practicable after the effective date. - 5.
 Before December 31, 2017, the Division transferred to North Charleston additional buildings and land on the former Navy Yard. - 6.
 Before December 31, 2017, North Charleston transferred to the Division additional buildings and land on the former Navy Base.

-All terms of the agreement outlined above have been met as of December 31, 2018 excluding the assumption of \$6,500,000 in TIF bonds.
-A portion of the TIF Bonds assumed by the Division are still outstanding as of December 31, 2020 as discussed in Note 16.
+All terms of the agreement outlined above were met as of December 31, 2018 excluding the assumption of \$6,400,000 in TIF bonds.
+A portion of the TIF Bonds assumed by the Division are still outstanding as of December 31, 2023 as discussed in Note 15.

-NOTE 16 - NONCURRENT LIABILITIES
+NOTE 15 - NONCURRENT LIABILITIES

-As part of the Settlement Agreement and Release, see Note 15, the Division assumed responsibility for payment of \$6,360,000 in TIF Bonds from the City of North Charleston.
-Principal and interest are payable in annual installments beginning September 2013 through September 2037 with variable interest (1.7% at September 1, 2020), as determined by the remarketing agent, payable each month.
-The balance outstanding at December 31, 2020 was \$4,990,000.
+As part of the Settlement Agreement and Release, see Note 14, the Division assumed responsibility for payment of \$6,360,000 in TIF Bonds from the City of North Charleston.
+Principal and interest are payable in annual installments beginning September 2013 through September 2037 with variable interest (4.18% at September 27, 2023), as determined by the remarketing agent, payable each month.
+The balance outstanding at December 31, 2023 was \$4,345,000.